Target customers near an address with location extensions

 - At the top of the window, click Location groups.

-- From the "Choose location group type" drop-down menu, select Location extensions Then enter the radius you'd like to target around each of your locations.
+- From the "Choose location group type" drop-down menu, select My Locations.
+Then enter the radius you'd like to target around each of your locations.

 - Click Add.